bashrc2/AberMUSH/README.md

     ["date","25/12","Punters are engaging in festive celebrations in this disreputable boozing establishment.
 The inn-keeper looks busy behind the bar, and also slightly under the influence of the clouds of opium smoke wafting over from the merrymakers.
 The door leading back out looks tempting."], ["hold","114","You stare dispondently into your flagon of ale, but matters don't seem to improve.
 Is it worth drinking a beverage this cheap, you ask yourself.
-There's a door leading out."], ["hold","lightsource","The dark street is illuminated by the light you are holding."], ["rain","true","Puddles form in the street."]
+There's a door leading out."], ["hold","lightsource","The dark street is illuminated by the light you are holding."], ["rain","true","Puddles form in the street."],
+    ["sunrise","true","You see the sun rise over the tops of the trees."]
+    ["sunset","true","You see the sun set below the horizon."]
 ],
 ```